Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 2-3 Day Sintra Itinerary (with optional trip to Cabo da Roca and Cascais)

-If you can stay a few nights, we recommend the following itinerary:
+If you can stay in Sintra for a few nights, we recommend the following itinerary:

-• In the afternoon of Day 2 or on Day 3, take the bus from Sintra’s train station to Cabo da Roca, the westernmost point of the European mainland, and after exploring the area, on to Cascais.
-After exploring Cascais, take the bus back to Sintra.
+(Optional) Day 3: Take bus 1253 from Sintra Train station to Cabo da Roca, the westernmost point of the European mainland.
+After exploring the area, head to Cascais (by continuing on bus 1253 and changing to bus 1624 in Azóia).
+After exploring Cascais, take bus 1620 back to Sintra.
 Alternatively, you can take the train directly from Cascais back to Lisbon.

 Where to stay in Sintra?

-We recommend staying in Sintra for (at least) 3 nights/2 full days of exploration.
+We recommend staying in Sintra for (at least) 3 nights, to give you 2 full days of exploration.
 Our accommodation recommendations are in easy reach of the main sights AND affordable:

-Casa d SintraCertain documented environmental practices implemented at propertyApartment$$Book Now
+Casa d SintraCertain documented environmental practices implemented at propertyBook Now

 $ is USD50 and below. $$$$ is USD150 and above.
 A marks where we stayed and would highly recommend to our friends and family.